tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Figure 42 – Tab Menu on Windows

-The tabbed panel is a type of menu in LiveCode.
+The tabbed panel is a type of menu in xTalk.
 You can specify a list of tabs to be displayed and receive a `menuPick`message when the user clicks on a tab in the same way as other menus.
 There are two common techniques for implementing a tabbed interface: group the objects for